talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 Next, in `app.razor` we will add another script tag that creates the actual conversation.
 This script will consist of a JavaScript wrapper called `TalkWrapper` (A JavaScript Wrapper is a function that calls one or more other functions.)

 Inside `TalkWrapper`, we are going to define a function called `initializeAndCreateConversation`.
-This function waits for TalkJS to be initialized before calling `createConversation`; a function that contains the logic to create a conversation. `initializeAndCreateConversation` receives four parameters which will be provided by our C# code that will call it.
+This function waits for TalkJS to be initialized before calling `createConversation`; a function that contains the logic to create a conversation.
+The `initializeAndCreateConversation` function receives four parameters which will be provided by our C# code that will call it.
 These parameters will in turn be passed to  `createConversation` function so that they can be used to create a conversation.
 Here is the code:

 ```html
 <body>